 The debtor is a Limited Company.
 The Company no longer exists as a legal entity and there is no means of recovering the debt.

-The company is being administered on behalf of its creditors and the Administrators have no legal responsibility for the accrued debts of the company.
+Company in Administration The company is being administered on behalf of its creditors and the Administrators have no legal responsibility for the accrued debts of the company.

 Company Voluntary Arrangement (CVA)